roudder/speedtester/README.md

 Test the download and upload speeds by using Ookla's https://www.speedtest.net/ and Netflix's https://fast.com/.

 Used libs:
-* Inspired and main ideas from the https://github.com/calin014/speedfast (adapted for more extended way)
+* Inspired and main ideas from the https://github.com/calin014/speedfast (adapted more extended way)
 * Delegates to [showwin/speedtest-go](https://github.com/showwin/speedtest-go) for **speedtest.net**